localgeohistoryproject/law-indexes-pennsylvania/README.md

 Because Smith's Laws often do not contain the full text of laws, an effort was made to translate these citations to use the Statutes as Large instead when available.

-[^1]: Some content in this section was derived from the following work: National Archives and Records Administration. *NARA's Statement on Potentially Harmful Content.* 17 June 2022. <https://www.archives.gov/research/reparative-description/harmful-content>.
+[^1]: Some content in this section was derived from the following work: National Archives and Records Administration. *NARA's Statement on Potentially Harmful Content.* 17 June 2022.
+Archived 16 January 2025 by Wayback Machine. <https://web.archive.org/web/20250116215713/https://www.archives.gov/research/reparative-description/harmful-content>.